Advertisement

 - **Contact Information**

-- **High School and Expected Graduation Year**
+- **High School and Graduation Year**

-### Highlight Your Athletic Achievements
+### Showcase Your Athletic Accomplishments

 Highlighting Academic Excellence